MonuJangra-git/SSH_log_monitoring-alerting_and_banning_/README.md

 If this project helped you to secure your servers, please:
 - ⭐ Star this repository
-- 📢 Share with your DevOps/SysAdmin friends
+- 📢 Share with your DevOps/SysAdmin/Cybersecurity related friends
 - 💬 Leave feedback and suggestions
 - 🐛 Report any bugs you find